-This is the decision of the State Hearing Officer resulting from a fair hearing for the state Hearing.
-This hearing was held in accordance with the provisions found in Chapter 700 of the West Virginia Department of Health and Human Resources' Common Chapters Manual.
-This fair hearing was convened on September 14, 2017, and reconvened on October 12, 2017, on an appeal filed July 20, 2017.
+This is the decision of the State Hearing Officer resulting from a fair hearing for This hearing was held in accordance with the provisions found in Chapter 700 of the West Virginia Department of Health and Human Resources' Common Chapters Manual.
+This fair hearing was convened on September 14, 2017, and reconvened on October 12, 2017, on an appeal filed July 21, 2017.

-The matter before the Hearing Officer arises from the May 19, 2017 decision by the Department to reduce the Appellant's Supplemental Nutrition Assistance Program (SNAP) benefits.
+The matter before the Hearing Officer arises from the July 14, 2017 decision by the Department to reduce the Appellant's Supplemental Nutrition Assistance Program (SNAP) benefits.
 The issues of the fair hearing were the clarification of the reason for the Appellant's SNAP benefit reduction and the calculation of the repayment recoupment amount.

 At the hearing, the Respondent appeared by Cassandra Burns, Criminal Investigator for Investigations and Fraud Management (IFM).
-Appearing as witnesses for the Respondent were Jill Metz, Economic Service Worker; Walter Justice, West Virginia Works Supervisor; and Dan Hickman, West Virginia Works Department Worker.
-The Appellant, not present, appeared by Attorney for Legal Aid of West Virginia, and State S
+Appearing as witnesses for the Respondent were Jill Metz, Economic Service Worker and Addison Hamilton, Criminal Investigator for IFM.
+The Appellant was present for the initial hearing on September 14, 2017 and was not present when the hearing re-convened on October 12, 2017.
+During both hearing dates, the Appellant was represented by Attorney for Legal Aid of West Virginia, and Supervising Attorney for Legal Aid of West Virginia.
+All witnesses were sworn and the following documents were admitted into evidence.